sidgujrathi/js-lib-collection/docs/README.md

 <a name="Logger"></a>

 ## Logger
-Returns member function to log debug, error and info messages on console
+Returns member functions to log debug, error and info messages on console

 **Kind**: global class